xendit/hackerrank-backend-test-go/README.md

 # hackerrank-backend-test-go

 Hi!
-Thanks for applying to us.
-Here we will listed some requirements before work on this test.
+Thanks for applying to Xendit.
+Here we list some important notes for you to work on the test.

 ### Requirements
 - Go 1.11 (Hackerrank Server currently support only for Go 1.11)